marianoabdala/ZRYAsyncTestCase/README.md

 ZRYAsyncTestCase
 ================

 ZRYAsyncTestCase brings asynchronous unit testing to your Xcode apps, making it super easy and intuitive.
-Simple set a timeout and mark as finished when you are, that's it.
+Simply set a timeout and mark as finished when you are, that's it.

 **Usage sample**